 What are Areas of Concern (AOC)?

 These are locations within the Great Lakes watersheds that have been identified as having experienced high levels of environmental harm due to human activity.
-The St. Lawrence River at Cornwall and Akwesasne was designated an Area of Concern (AOC) in 1985 by the International Joint Commission (a bi-national agency supervising transboundary water quality and water levels in Canada and U.S.), under the Great Lakes Water Quality Agreement between Canada and the United States.
+The St. Lawrence River at Cornwall was designated an Area of Concern (AOC) in 1987 by the International Joint Commission (a bi-national agency supervising transboundary water quality and water levels in Canada and U.S.), under the Great Lakes Water Quality Agreement between Canada and the United States.

 Currently, 12 such designated areas are on the Canadian side of the Great Lakes, 26 in the United States, and 5 are shared by both countries.
 The St. Lawrence River Area of Concern at Cornwall / Akwesasne / Massena is one of these bi-national areas.
 In each Area of Concern, government, Indigenous, community, and industry partners are undertaking a coordinated effort to address identified environmental challenges through a Remedial Action Plan (RAP).